 - If you are collecting data outside of the UK please note you need to comply with data protection legislation in the UK and the country in which you are collecting data. - Data should not be transferred outside the European Economic Area (EEA) without formal arrangements to ensure that participants' rights are protected.
 Formal arrangements include contracts that are drawn up between the University of Sussex and any third parties who are transferring the data.

-B11.
-Can you confirm that you will not use the research data for any purpose other than that which consent is given?
+B12.
+Do you intend to use the research data for any purpose other than that for which consent is explicitly given?
+If so, please explain below given?